ThaFireDragonOfDeath/uhashtools/res/user_documentation/README.txt

+This file is part of µHashtools. µHashtools is a small graphical file hashing tool for Microsoft Windows.

+SPDX-FileCopyrightText: 2024 Marcel Gosmann <thafiredragonofdeath@gmail.com>
+SPDX-License-Identifier: CC0-1.0

 -Copyright and license notices---------------------------------------

-µHashtools - A small graphical file hashing tool for Microsoft Windows Copyright (C) 2024 Marcel Gosmann <thafiredragonofdeath@gmail.com>

-This file is part of the user documentation of µHashtools.

 µHashtools is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by